 2401 MAGNETIC TAPE UNIT, MODEL 8: This model is designed specifically for 7-track tape users; 9-track capability is not available.
-Standard 1/2-inch tape is read and written at 200, 556, or 800 bpi, with associated data transfer rates of 15,000, 41,700, or 60,000 characters/ second.
-Up to eight 2401 Model 8 drives can be connected to a 2803 Model 3 (single-channel) or 2804 Model 3 (dual-channel) Tape Control.
-The Data Conversion Feature is standard on these tape controls, but the 2816 Switching Unit cannot be used.
+Standard 1/2-inch tape is read and written at 200, 556, or 800 bpi, with associated data transfer rates of 15,000, 41,700, or 60,000 characters/-

-▷ lators, index registers, or base address registers, as well as four 64-bit floating-point registers.
+▷ 64-bit floating-point registers.
 And finally, when operating in the System/360-style Basic Control mode, they use a base-plus-displacement addressing scheme that permits direct addressing of up to 16 million bytes of core storage.

-The System/370 adds 13 new instructions to the System/360's already large instruction set.
-The new instructions help reduce execution time and program storage requirements by enhancing decimal arithmetic performance, eliminating the need for multiple "move" instructions, and facilitating the blocking and unblocking of records.
+The System/370 adds from 13 to 27 new instructions to the System/360's already large instruction set.
+Thirteen of the new instructions help reduce execution time and program storage requirements by enhancing decimal arithmetic performance, eliminating the need for multiple "move" instructions, and facilitating the blocking and unblocking of records.
 System/370 processors with virtual storage also include five additional instructions that facilitate control of the Dynamic Address Translation facility.
+As many as nine more instructions are available for certain processor models to aid in implementing OS/VS2 Release 2, VTAM, and/or multiprocessing.